docker/docs/desktop/hardened-desktop/enhanced-container-isolation/index.md

 ### What do users see when this setting is enforced?

-When Enhanced Container Isolation is enabled, users see that containers run within a Linux user-namespace.
+When Enhanced Container Isolation is enabled, users see that containers run within a Linux user namespace.

 To check, run: